 Our Credit team, which was formed in 2014 and is based in Mission Woods, Kansas, manages a single investment strategy.
 Bryan L. Krug is the portfolio manager for the High Income strategy.
 The Credit team seeks to invest in issuers with high quality business models that have compelling risk-adjusted return characteristics.
-The team invests primarily in non-investment grade corporate bonds and secured and unsecured loans of U.S. and non-U.S. issuers.
-The team's research process has four primary pillars: business quality; financial strength and flexibility; downside analysis; and value identification.
+The team uses a fundamental investment process to construct a diversified portfolio of attractively valued high yield corporate bonds and secured and unsecured loans of U.S. and non-U.S. issuers.
+The Credit team's research process has four primary pillars: business quality; financial strength and flexibility; downside analysis; and value identification.